ConferenceCarbonTracker/CarbonFootprintEGU/README.md

 ## Summary

 16,273 scientists from 113 countries participated in the [EGU General Assembly 2019](https://egu2019.eu/#CountryStatistics) in Vienna, Austria.
 We estimate that these scientists travelled in total 94 million km to Vienna and back, which emitted 22,302 tC02e, an average of ca 1.4 tCO2e per scientist.
 86% of these carbon emissions result from long-haul flights (>1500km), 13% from short-haul (between 700 and 1500km) and <1% from rail journeys (<700km).
 Scientists from China and the United States are responsible for 40% of emissions.
 One scenario to reduce the emissions is to replace short-haul flights by rail journeys, which reduces the carbon footprint by 11.5% down to 19,750 tCO2e.
-In this scenario contributions from Germany, UK, France, Italy, Benelux, Scandinavia as well as Eastern European countries are reduced by a factor of 7, resulting from the accordingly lower carbon emissions of trains compared to airplanes.
+If the equivalent of the 9% highest emitting participants would participate virtually, then the carbon emissions would be reduced by 33%.
+Virtual participation for 25% of the highest emitting participants would reduce the carbon footprint by 80%.
+A EGU General Assembly with most European scientists arriving by train and 25% virtual participation has only 8.5% of the current travel carbon emissions.
+Combinging this scenario with a completely virtual format every other year, travel emissions to the EGU General Assembly would be reduced by 96%.

 # 1. Introduction